The Confident Eater

 Being uncomfortable with foods touching is something they can gradually learn to accept.

 2.Tiny steps.
 Often, the best progress is made when the changes are super small.
 For example, some sprinkles on ice cream.
-A small thing that is easy to control and where you can just add a nano amount.
+A small thing that is easy to control and where they can just add a nano amount.

 3.Easy is best.
-Although the end goal may be sauce on the pasta, it may be easier to start with something that is within a child’s comfort zone, or where there is an incentive to try.
+Although the end goal may be sauce on the pasta, it may be easier to start with something that is within your child’s comfort zone, or where there is an incentive to try.

 Success story:

-I worked with a family whose daughter could not mix any foods together and as she got older it made social occasions more and more of a challenge.
+I worked with a family whose daughter could not mix any foods together and as she got older it made social occasions more of a challenge.
 We began by using melted chocolate as a dip for her fruit.
 As she loved chocolate and was excited about eating extra amounts, she was okay adding fruit to it.

 If I say fish, most people will think chips.
-Or salt, pepper.

 Once they are used to one pea, you can serve 2 peas.
 You get the picture 😊

 7. Immersion.
-Involving a child in mixing foods can be really helpful.
+Involving your child in mixing foods can be helpful.
 A gentle and low-pressure way to do this is away from the table.
 For example, every time they put the ingredients for a cookie or a cake, into a bowl and stir, they are seeing that multiple bits go together to create a yummy whole.

-If you do know another parent who is struggling with fussy eating, I would love for you to share articles with them that you feel may be supportive.
+feeding, I would love for you to share articles with them that you feel may be supportive.

-Judith, MA Cantab (Cambridge University), Post Grad Dip Psychology (Massey University), is an AOTA accredited picky eating advisor and internationally certified nutritional therapist.
+Judith, MA Cantab (Cambridge University), MSc Psychology (first-class honours), is working on a PhD, is an AOTA accredited picky eating advisor, and internationally certified nutritional therapist and neuro-motor development practitioner.
 She works with 100+ families every year resolving fussy eating and returning pleasure and joy to the meal table.

 She is also mum to two boys and the author of Creating Confident Eaters and Winner Winner I Eat Dinner.
-Her dream is that every child is able to approach food from a place of safety and joy, not fear.
+Her dream is that every child can approach food from a place of safety and joy, not fear.

 Learn more about Judith here: https://theconfidenteater.com/about/